mmunz/ddev-backstopjs/README.md

 Provide your own backstop.js or backstop.json configs there.

-Hint: have a look at my example [backstopjs-config](https://github.com/mmunz/backstopjs-config)
+Hint: have a look at the example from mmunz [backstopjs-config](https://github.com/mmunz/backstopjs-config)

 Alternatively you can create a simple backstop.json config with: